 Since inception, we have incurred significant operating losses.
 Our net loss was \$1,820,528 and \$2,660,566 respectively, for the fiscal years ended June 30, 2024 and June 30, 2023, respectively.
 As of June 30, 2024, we had an accumulated deficit of \$66,698,220.
+For the six months ended December 31, 2024 and December 31, 2023, we had net losses of \$784,493 and \$935,250.
+Further, as of December 31, 2024, we had an accumulated deficit of \$67,482,713.
 To date, we have not generated any revenues and have financed most of our operations with funds obtained from private financings.

 Since October 2007, we have devoted substantially all of our efforts to the research and development of our product candidates, particularly PRP, and efforts to protect our intellectual property.
 From January to February 2016, and from October 2016 to April 2017, we have contracted with third parties to perform several laboratory studies and dose range finding studies designed to examine the anti-cancer effects of PRP and prepare for human clinical trials.
 Since mid-2017, we developed a suitable manufacturing process for each active drug substance in the PRP formulation, capable of producing a full scale GMP manufacture of PRP for human trials.
 In June 2017, we were granted Orphan Drug Designation status from the FDA for PRP for the treatment of pancreatic cancer.
 In March 2018, a scientific advice meeting was conducted with the MHRA (Medicines and Healthcare Products Regulatory Agency) UK, to assist with preparation of our first CTA.
 Between March and August 2019, we initiated and developed a bio-analytical assay method to quantify PRP in human serum in preparation for a Phase Ib FIH study in advanced cancer patients.
 In May 2022, we purchased pharmaceutical grade raw materials for PRP manufacture in preparation for the Phase I study.
 Since September 2019, we have been party to a Joint Research and Drug Discovery Collaboration Agreement with the University of Jaén and collaborating with such university and the University of Granada to develop a synthetic recombinant version of PRP to further enhance its anti-cancer effects and improve stability of the naturally derived formulation.
 In August 2022, a second Joint Research and Collaboration Agreement was established with such universities to identify and discover new intellectual property while investigating the impact of PRP on the tumor microenvironment, and possible future clinical applications as an effective chemo-sensitizing agent on resistant tumors.
-We expect to incur significant expenses and increasing operating losses for the foreseeable future if and
+We expect to incur significant expenses and marketing infrastructure, maintain and expand our intellectual